ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-wrong road.
-A Mother’s Influence.—How touching
-is this tribute of Hop,.
-T, II.
-Benton, to his
-mother’s influonoe : “My mother asked me
-never to use tobacco; I have never touched
-it from that time to the present day.
-She
-asked me not to gamble, and I have never
 gambled; I cannot tell who is losing in
 games that are being playod.
 She admon­
 ished me too, against hard drinking ; and